Prevention is the Best Defence

 Fraudsters will use social media to build a profile of an individual, especially those working in key positions in an organisation.
 They may ‘friend’ request the individual to try and gain greater access to personal information.

 To reduce the risk, do not add ‘friends’ that you do not know.
 Avoid putting any information relating to your work on social media.
-Do not answer those social media posts about your favourite band, first holiday etc. as these answers are often security password reset questions.
+Do not answer social media posts about your favourite band, first holiday etc. as these answers are often security password reset questions.
 Avoid clicking on Facebook quizzes, to find out ‘what kind of kitchen utensil you are’ or ‘what your Viking name might be’, as, in doing so, you give that app access to your personal data on Facebook and will probably provide a lot more when answering the quiz questions.
 Finally, regularly review and update your security settings and make sure you use the highest privacy options available.

 CEO and Mandate Fraud

-CEO and Mandate Fraud continue to pose a huge risk with fraudsters frequently targeting Finance and Procurement teams impersonating directors or suppliers.
+CEO and Mandate Fraud continue to pose a huge risk, with fraudsters frequently targeting Finance and Procurement teams impersonating directors or suppliers.
 Sometimes a private email account is set up in the name of the director being impersonated, or the director’s account may have been hacked.

 An alternative is where the Payroll Department is contacted by someone impersonating an employee, requesting that bank details for salary payments are amended.
+Or an employee may respond to a phishing email, giving the criminal access to their ESR account enabling the criminal to change the bank details for salary payments.

 These teams should remain vigilant against such attempts as emails are easily spoofed or hacked.
 They should never undertake a financial transaction on the basis of an email.
 All suspicious contacts should be checked with the apparent sender on an independently verified number.